himanij11/music-playlist/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-f059dc9a6f8d3a56e377f745f24479a46679e63a5d9fe6f495e02850cd0d8118.svg)](https://classroom.github.com/online_ide?assignment_repo_id=6690081&assignment_repo_type=AssignmentRepo)
 # SFU CMPT 756 Term Project - Team Rocket

-This repo contains the code to develop multiple microservices in cloud environment, in a highly decoupled design.
+This repo contains the code to develop the multiple microservices in a cloud environment, in a highly decoupled design.
 The repo is also used to observe the system at load using Gatling.
-We build upon the cloud architecture developed in the CMPT756 assignments and add a new microservice called ‘playlist’.
+We build upon the cloud architecture developed in the CMPT756 assignments and added a new microservice called ‘playlist’.
 So the application incorporates 5 microservices in total, out of which 3 are music, user and playlist services.
-The remaining 2 are for initializing anf loading data to DynamoDB.
+The remaining 2 are for initializing and loading the data to DynamoDB.

+#### Tools and Technologies: Python, Flask, AWS, Docker, Kubernetes, DynamoDB, Gatling, Jira, Git

 The main components of this project are: